 11 am - 6 pm each day

-Note: Runners that registered after Monday, April 19 will receive their packet ON RACE DAY at the packet pick-up area.
-Online registration ends at 5:00 pm CST on Friday, April 23.
-Please register online as there will be no race day registration.
+Note: Runners that registered after Monday, July 5 will receive their packet ON RACE DAY at the packet pick-up area.

 This year's race will again benefit the Dallas Off Road Bike Association (DORBA) and the Frisco ISD Education Foundation.
 DORBA has put thousands of hours into building/maintaining the NWCP trail and FISD has been a great partner to work with in helping continue to make this event a reality!